topos-protocol/topos/docs/architecture/checkpoints_collector.md

 ## General design

 The `CheckpointsCollector` will use the P2P network to ask for the `Checkpoints` of others peers.
 The selected peers will be provided by the `Gatekeeper`, returning a chunk of random peers to communicate with.
-This component asks for Peer's `Checkpoints`. `Peers` will send their current checkpoint as a response.
-This is the responsibility of the `CheckpointsCollector` to communicate with others peers to build and find a network `Checkpoint` that can be use to `sync`.
+This component asks for Peer's `Checkpoint`. `Peers` will respond with their current `Checkpoint`.
+This is the responsibility of the `CheckpointsCollector` to communicate with others peers to build and find a network `Checkpoint` that can be used to `sync`.

 ## Internal design

 The `CheckpointsCollector`, as describe above, has a main goal of negotiating a common checkpoint to start syncing the node.

 The first thing to do for the `CheckpointsCollector` is to contact the `Gatekeeper` for a list of peers to sync with.
-Upon receiving the list of peers, the `CheckpointsCollector` will open connections and send a message to ask for checkpoint, it is pretty streightforward but it's the first step to define if the peers are trustable to sync.
+Upon receiving the list of peers, the `CheckpointsCollector` will open connections and send a message to ask for checkpoint, it is pretty straightforward, but it's the first step to define if the peers are trustable to sync.

-The message sent to every peers look like this:
+The message sent to all peers as the following:

 ```protobuf
 message CheckpointRequest {